systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 **tail_entry_monotonic** is the monotonic timestamp of the last entry in the file, referring to monotonic time of the boot identified by **boot_id**.

+**data_hash_chain_depth** is a counter of the deepest chain in the data hash table, minus one.
+This is updated whenever a chain is found that is longer than the previous deepest chain found.
+Note that the counter is updated during hash table lookups, as the chains are traversed.
+This counter is used to determine when it is a good time to rotate the journal file, because hash collisions became too frequent.

+Similar, **field_hash_chain_depth** is a counter of the deepest chain in the field hash table, minus one.

 ## Extensibility